 |X-Gal||1 x 150 mg|

-The Senescence β-Galactosidase Staining Kit is designed to conveniently provide reagents needed to detect β-galactosidase activity at pH 6, a known characteristic of senescent cells not found in presenescent, quiescent or immortal cells (3).
+The Senescence β-Galactosidase Staining Kit is designed to conveniently provide reagents needed to detect β-galactosidase activity at pH 6, a known characteristic of senescent cells.
 Papers have published using this kit in both cells and frozen tissue.
 The kit includes all reagents necessary for this assay.